Knowledge Center

 If the pillow is too high, the head tilts upward.
 The same compression happens in reverse.

 A pillow that's too high lifts the head off the mattress and bends the neck toward the chest.
-This is the position most people associate with airline pillows — and it's the position most likely to wake you up with a sore neck.

 A pillow that's too low lets the head drop backward, hyperextending the neck.
 Less common, but still possible with very thin pillows.